Click Here to Quick Exit - will open a new tab

 Mental Health

 At Wood Buffalo Pride, we are committed to ensuring that everyone has a happy, healthy, and memorable experience.
 However, we are aware that Pride season can be a difficult and emotionally charged time for members of the 2SLGBTQIA+ community.
-Accordingly, we want to acknowledge that Pride is not always going to be easy for many people, and we seek to connect individuals to the services they need.
+Accordingly, we want to acknowledge that Pride is not always going to be easy for many people, and we seek to connect individuals to the support and services they need.

 Suicide Crisis Line: call or text 988 Trans Lifeline: 1-877-330-6366